Vision

 Carbon Neutrality Partners

 Ever-Green Energy has been a partner to Oberlin College since 2015.
-Ever-Green led the 2016 Carbon Neutrality Implementation Plan for the Oberlin campus with an emphasis on energy and water utilities and has recently led implementation of the planning recommendations, which include design of the campus conversion from steam to hot water, verification of the optimal carbon-free energy supply strategies, utility organizational planning, development of financing strategies, and continued campus and community engagement.
+Ever-Green led the Carbon Neutrality Implementation Plan (2016) for the Oberlin campus with an emphasis on energy and water utilities and led implementation of the planning recommendations, which include design of the campus conversion from steam to hot water, verification of the optimal carbon-free energy supply strategies, utility organizational planning, development of financing strategies, and continued campus and community engagement.